lightblueelephant/Group2Project2/README.md

 Scikit-learn implements machine learning and is a simple and efficient tool for predictive data analysis.
 Imbalanced-learn is used along with Scikit-learn to help process imbalanced datasets.

 The Alpaca API allows the program to access historical or real-time stock market data.

+Flask for Python allows the code to be run behind a clean and simple web app within a virtual environment.

 This program will work on Windows, MacOS and Linux with Python 3.9 installed.
 The program is a Jupyter Notebook and the user will need to run the program in a code editor such as Juypter Lab or Visual Studio Code.